clberube/bisip2/docs/tutorials/dias.rst

     model.plot_traces()

 .. figure:: ./figures/dias_wide_traces.png
-    :width: 50%
+    :width: 100%
     :align: center

-    The chains struggle to reach the same stationary state because the priors are really wide.
-Some walkers may get stuck in local minima.
+    Some walkers get stuck in local minima because the priors are really wide.

 Nevertheless, we can see that the median solution of all these chains gives a satisfying result.